 Museum: The small museum is located right after the entrance.
 Most findings are housed at the Archaeological Museum of Heraklion, however, you can check the scale model that recreated the palatial complex of Malia.

 Magazines: These are located towards the east of the central court, there are storage rooms that lead to a common corridor and contained the famous vases or pithoi normally used to store cereals, oil, and wine.

 Kernos: Small round table, with a central cavity and holes around the edge where the Minoans would put seeds as an offer to the gods for a prosperous crop.

-Also check: The staircase which led to the first floor of the palace, the several containing jars or pithoi, the pillars with Minoan inscriptions, the Minoan town also called Quartier Mu, which might have has an independent life, separated from the palace and might have been a place dedicated to the manufacture of pottery.
+Also, check out: The staircase which led to the first floor of the palace, the several containing jars or pithoi, the pillars with Minoan inscriptions, the Minoan town also called Quartier Mu, which might have has an independent life, separated from the palace and might have been a place dedicated to the manufacture of pottery.

-Important & curious facts about the Palace of Malia
+Important & Curious Facts about Malia